leonjohan3/application-configuration-store-cicd-python/README.md

 # Overview
-This Git repo contains the code/functionality to deploy changes to the application configuration store Git repo to AWS AppConfig.
+This Git repo contains the CI/CD scripts to deploy changes that are made to the `application configuration store` Git repo, to AWS AppConfig.
-Also see the README.md in the application configuration store Git repo.
+Also see the README.md in the `application configuration store` Git repo.

 # Required dependencies
 - Python
 - AWS cli
+- SAM

 # Resources
 - [AWS AppConfig](<https://docs.aws.amazon.com/appconfig/latest/userguide/what-is-appconfig.html>)